Third Time's a Charm

 [8] (鲁迅) 哀其不幸,怒其不争

 [9] I’m suppressing the fact the implementation of Democrats ideals are far from, well, ideal.
-But as we all have seen, bad policies are perfectly okay.
+But as we all have seen, bad policies are perfectly okay with the electorate.
 Bad priorities are not.